Deploy Office 365 ProPlus with System Center Configuration Manager (Current Branch)

 - Use the Current Branch of Configuration Manager.
 For more details, see Which branch of Configuration Manager should I use?

 - Deploy Office as an application using the Office Client Management dashboard and Office 365 Installer wizard in Configuration Manager.
-The dashboard and wizard enable all the Configuration Manager features designed for Office, including removal of existing versions of Office and defining application settings.
+The dashboard and wizard enable all the Configuration Manager features designed for Office, including removal of existing versions of Office and the ability to define application preferences.

 Make sure to complete the following requirements as well: